dliang2000/MockAbstraction/README.md

 This repository focuses on analyzing for mock objects created and used in unit test cases.
 The tool analyzes the mock objects through def-use chain and forward data flow analysis.

+## Instructions

+### Driver class generation

+Copying config.sh.template to config.sh with necessary customizations of the path.

+Run the following:

+./bin/scripts/BENCHMARK/driver_generator_BENCHMARK.sh

+or if you want to generate driver classes for all benchmarks:

+./runall_driver.sh

+### Mock Analysis:

+Make sure the driver classes are generated before running Mock Analysis.

+Run the following:

+./bin/scripts/BENCHMARK/MockFlowAnalysis_BENCHMARK.sh

+or if you want to run Mock Analysis for all benchmarks:

+./runall_MockAnalysis.sh

+### Mutated Field Analysis:

+Make sure the driver classes are generated before running Mutated Field Analysis.

+Run the following:

+./bin/scripts/BENCHMARK/MutatedFieldAnalysis_BENCHMARK.sh

+or if you want to run Mock Analysis for all benchmarks:

+./runall_MutatedFieldAnalysis.sh

 ## Field Mutation Data
 | Benchmark |  Total # of Fields Mutated in Test Cases / Total # of Fields |
 | --- | --- |